Keen to learn more about the what, where, when, and why of using branded games in your marketing strategy? You’ve come to the right place!

 Online games can be used as a way of capturing data through a leaderboard-based competition.
 When players submit their score, they can be asked to provide information such as their name, email address, and whether or not they’d like to receive future communications from you.

-Since the GDPR came into effect in 2018, it’s been important for brands to offer relevant and engaging content that ensures compliant, permission-based opt-ins to marketing databases.
+GDPR came into effect in 2018, it’s been important for brands to offer relevant and engaging content that ensures compliant, permission-based opt-ins to marketing databases.
 If you can make that process fun and positive, you’re more likely to gain quality data and leads.

 Important: it’s much better to ask for details after someone has played the game and wants to submit their score – don’t create unnecessary barriers to play!